-Every gardener knows that a little fertilizer goes a long way, but is there such a thing as too much fertilizer?
-I did a little digging to find some research on the subject of over fertilization.
+A little fertilizer goes a long way, but is there such a thing as too much fertilizer?
+I did a little digging to find some information on the subject of over fertilization.

 So, can you fertilize plants too much?
-Yes, you can fertilize your plants too much.
-Symptoms of too much fertilizer include wilted and discolored (yellow or brown) leaves, along with slow growth and root rot.
-Over fertilization of plants can occur if you use more fertilizer than the package recommends, or if your soil was already high in certain nutrients or salts to begin with.
+It is possible to fertilize your plants too much.
+Symptoms include wilted & discolored (yellow/brown) leaves, slow growth, and root rot.
+Over fertilization can occur if you use more fertilizer than the package recommends, or if your soil was already high in nutrients or salts to begin with.

-Let’s start off by going into a little more detail on why you see these symptoms in over fertilized plants.
+In this article, we’ll start by going into a little more detail about why you see these symptoms in over fertilized plants.
 Then, we’ll go over ways to treat over fertilized plants, along with ways to prevent the problem in the future.

 Can You Fertilize Plants Too Much?
 (Over Fertilizing)